Merzasphor/MWSE/docs/source/lua/type/tes3itemData.rst

 `context`_ (`tes3scriptContext`_)
     Returns an ease of use script context for variable access.

+`count`_ (`number`_)
+    The total number of identical items represented by this data.
+Reserved for use by in-world references.
+It should always be 1 for items in inventories.
+Inventories utilize the stack count in tes3itemStack.

 `data`_ (`table`_)
     A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
 For data that doesn't persist, use tempData.